jim-ayushi-uw/snake_game/README.md

   ← Left
   → Right

- - Eat red food to grow and increase score
+ - Eat food to grow and increase score
  - Avoid hitting the walls or yourself
  - Game over when you collide with any boundary or your own body